johndk/berkeley-ml-capstone/README.md

 The project focuses on individual flights.
 Aircraft rotations, previous-flight chains, and delay spread through an airline network are out of scope.
 The approach is informed by the flight-level delay research of Snell, Zoutendijk, and Pineda.
 The final analysis focuses on model performance and the factors associated with delays at JFK.
-Repeating the analysis for ORD and ATL, and comparing results across airports, remains an optional stretch extension.

 ## Business Understanding